 On 15 December 2016 Martin's virtuoso composition for solo cello Omanu was recorded by Wolfgang Emanuel Schmidt at Teldex, the legendary Berlin recording studio.
 The following . month, January 2017, Omanu was performed by Andrei Ionita, winner of the cello division of the 2015 Tchaikovsky Competition, at the Universität der Künste, Berlin.

 in April 2017 Martin was both a featured composer and executive producer of a recording of newly commissioned string quartets.
 The recordings were made by the Polaris Quartet in the group's hometown of Shanghai.
 Composers featured are Jia Daqun (China), Michael Daugherty (USA), Param Vir (UK/India), and Michael Williams and Martin Lodge (NZ).
 Produced by Wayne Laird, the album Flow was published on the Atoll label in 2017 .

-Current doctoral supervisions include projects on composition, cross-cultural composition, New Zealand music history, and composition/performance praxis and context in the work of a selected composer-performer.
+Current doctoral supervisions include projects in composition, New Zealand music history, and composition/performance praxis and context in the work of a selected composer-performer.